Support for students with disabilities

 UC can help you with the unique challenges you face and we are here to support you in reaching your goals.
 Your disability does not have to be a barrier to your success.

-By partnering with you, the Disability Resource Service can make sure you have equal access to all that UC offers.
+By partnering with you, the Equity and Disability Service can make sure you have equal access to all that UC offers.
 Whatever your disability – UC is here to help you.

 Alternative formatting of study material